chhendri/Covid-19_hackaton/planning.md

 * Get more meaningful time related units
 * Set a graphical interface to choose parameters
 * Implement a times on the op of screen
+* Audio for the demo video is done
+* Devpost project description is done